felipealvarenga/hubla/README.md

-# Hubla Challange: Next.js and Nest.js Application with Docker Compose
+# Hubla Challenge: Next.js and Nest.js Application with Docker Compose

 This is a web application built with Next.js for the frontend and Nest.js for the backend.
 Docker Compose is used to orchestrate the services and Swagger is used to document the backend API.